-3. Showing what we are, acting with integrity / Economic performance/ Milestones and main figures for the year 2020/ Cellnex's tax contribution 6.
+Showing what we are, acting with integrity / Economic performance/ Milestones and main figures for the year 2020/ Cellnex's tax contribution 6.
 Growing with a long-term sustainable environmental approach 102-12 External initiatives 2.
 2020: Staying on the path of transformation/ Cellnex's ESG strategy/ Stakeholders engagement Cellnex group 5.Being a facilitator of social progress / Social contribution 102-13 Membership of associations 2.
 2020: Staying on the path of transformation/ Cellnex's ESG strategy/ Stakeholders engagement In 2020 Cellnex donated 3,051,000 euros (196,252 euros in 2019) to foundations and non-profit entities.
 In addition, the total contribution to activities or sponsorship events by Cellnex Telecom has been 324,382 euros, the total contribution to associations of which Cellnex is a member has been 355,283.18 euros.
 Also, Cellnex's contribution to Tallon Boury & Associés was 71,625.36 euros, to Mayer Borwn was 21,000 euros, to Kauffman was 128,000 euros, Brunswick was 98,659.79, to Utopia was 60,000 euros and to Hill+Knowlton Strategies was 54,439 euros.
 Cellnex group STRATEGY 102-14 Declaration of senior executives responsible for decision-making 1.Interview with the President and the CEO.
-Cellnex group 102-15 Main impacts, risks and opportunities 3.
-Showing what we are, acting with integrity/ Global Management System and Risk Management Cellnex group 6.
-Growing with a long-term sustainable environmental approach/ Monitoring and managing the main risks, opportunities and environmental impacts.
-Annex 2.
-Risks ETHICS AND IN 102-16 Values, principles, standards, and 3.
-Showing what we are, acting with integrity/ Ethics Cellnex group norms of behaviour and compliance 102-17 Mechanisms for assessment and complaint of ethical conduct 3.
-Showing what we are, acting with integrity/ Ethics and compliance Cellnex group GOVERNANCE Colleges group 102-18 Governance structure 3.
-Showing what we are, acting with integrity/Ethics and compliance/ Corporate governance Cellnex group 102-19 Delegation of authority Section C of the 2020 Annual Corporate Governance Report (Annex 9).
+Cellnex group 102-15 Main impacts, risks and opportunities Showing what we are, acting with integrity/ Global Management System and Risk Management Cellnex group Growing with a long-term sustainable environmental approach/ Monitoring and managing the main risks, opportunities and environmental impacts.
+ETI II OO AND NITE OF ITY Annex 2.
+Risks ETHICS AND 2.
+Charries what we are patient with integrity / Ethiop Callague 102-16 Values, principles, standards, and norms of behaviour Showing what we are, acting with integrity/ Ethics and compliance Cellnex group 102-17 Mechanisms for assessment and complaint of ethical conduct Showing what we are, acting with integrity/ Ethics and compliance Cellnex group GOVERNANC 0.11 102-18 Governance structure Showing what we are, acting with integrity/Ethics and compliance/ Corporate governance Cellnex group 102-19 Delegation of authority Section C of the 2020 Annual Corporate Governance Report (Annex 9).
 Cellnex group 102-20 Executive responsibility for economic, environmental and 2.
 2020: Staying on the path of transformation/Cellnex's ESG strategy Cellnex group social matters Section H of the 2020 Annual Corporate Governance Report (Annex 9) 102-21 Consultation with stakeholders on economic, environmental and social matters 2.
-2020: Staying on the path of transformation/Cellnex's ESG strategy/ Stakeholders engagement Cellnex group 102-22 Composition of the highest governing body and its committees Showing what we are, acting with integrity/Ethics and compliance/ Corporate governance/ The Cellnex Board of Directors Cellnex group Sections C1.2, C1.3 Y C2 of the 2020 Annual Corporate Governance Report (Annex 9) 102-23 Chair of the highest governing body 3.
+2020: Staying on the path of transformation/Cellnex's ESG strategy/ Stakeholders engagement Cellnex group 102-22 Composition of the highest governing body and its committees 3.
+Showing what we are, acting with integrity/Ethics and compliance/ Corporate governance/ The Cellnex Board of Directors Cellnex group Sections C1.2, C1.3 Y C2 of the 2020 Annual Corporate Governance Report (Annex 9) 102-23 Chair of the highest governing body 3.
 Showing what we are, acting with integrity/Ethics and compliance/ Corporate governance/ The Cellnex Board of Directors Cellnex group 102-24 Appointment and selection of the highest governing body 3.
-Showing what we are, acting with integrity/ Ethics and compliance/ Corporate governance/ Changes in 2020 Cellnex group 102-25 Conflicts of interest Section D of the 2020 Annual Corporate Governance Cellnex group
+Showing what we are, acting with integrity/ Ethics and compliance/ Corporate governance/ Changes in 2020 Cellnex group 102-25 Conflicts of interest Section D of the 2020 Annual Corporate Governance Report (Annex 9) Cellnex group